Breast reconstruction with Dr. Matthew Lewis

 - Willingness to undergo additional procedures in the future

 It’s important to note that complete healing from these procedures can take much longer.
-Many of our Portland patients are not entirely recovered until a few months after their surgery.
+Many of our Portland breast reconstruction patients are not entirely recovered until a few months after their surgery.

 Several factors including tumor size and location within the breast will determine whether you are a candidate for a nipple-sparing mastectomy, or traditional mastectomy in which the nipples are removed along with your breast tissue.
-If your nipples are removed as part of your mastectomy, Dr. Lewis can reconstruct beautiful new nipples for you with a simple in-office procedure which is typically done as a final step in your breast reconstruction in Portland..
+If your nipples are removed as part of your mastectomy, our Board-certified Portland plastic surgeon, Dr. Matthew Lewis, can reconstruct beautiful new nipples for you with a simple in-office procedure which is typically done as a final step in your breast reconstruction..

 This procedure is done using a local anesthetic, which means you will be conscious the entire time.
 Dr. Lewis will make small incisions on the breast and lift up skin flaps that he will then fold, into a nipple shape, and secure with small sutures.